itsneugen/generalized-simplex-derivatives/README.md

 ###  Sample Outputs

-Each tool prints consistent outputs including approximations, true values (if available), absolute errors, and Lipschitz-based error bounds.
+Each method prints consistent outputs including approximations, true values (if available), absolute errors, and an approximation of the Lipschitz-based error bounds defined in **Jarry- Bolduc's PhD thesis, 2023**.

 ###  Gradient (GSG)